SeanONeillArdmore/FootballInventory/README.md

 # Football Inventory Api
-Simple Inventory app for a Football shop to track Jerseys in stock Api has endpoints for GET/POST/PUT/DELETE
+Simple Inventory app for a Football Shop to track Jerseys in stock the Application has endpoints for GET/POST/PUT/DELETE

 ## Getting started
 * git clone https://github.com/SeanONeillArdmore/FootballInventory.git